Monthly Archives: February 2011

 GIS 101: Representing real-world feature locations in a digital format requires projecting a 3D surface (like the earth’s surface) to a 2D surface (like a flat screen).
 What if you want to do the reverse?
 How do you go from 2D to 3D?
 More specifically, how do you display 2D features in a 3D perspective?

 If your GIS data source has z-values (such as elevation values), it’s 3D data.
-For most of us, however, 2D data is more plentiful than 3D data.
+For many of us, however, 2D data is more plentiful than 3D data.
 If adding z-values to existing features in a production GIS database is not an option, there are several methods for displaying 2D features in 3D.
 Continue reading

 Are you interested in earning one of the ArcGIS Desktop technical certifications but nervous about taking (OK, passing) the exam?
 You’re probably not alone.
 To address questions and requests we’ve gotten for exam training resources, we are currently developing two instructor-led courses designed to help GIS professionals prepare for the certification exams.